palmoanalua/palmoanalua.github.io/volleyball.md

 ------------------------
 If your child is selected, the registration form and your payment must be made by check or money order made payable to MAC for $35.
 This fee primarily covers the cost of t-shirt uniforms & equipment.
-**Registration and payment must be sent and postmarked by Friday, April 4, 2025**, or your child will be taken off the list.
+**Registration and payment must be sent and postmarked by Friday, March 27, 2026**, or your child will be taken off the list.

 Check Policy
 ------------